QingyangKong/knowledge-dump/scala/val, def and Call-by-name parameter.md

 In conclusion, val is evalauted once when it is created but def is evaluated every time it is used.

 ###Use of call-by-name parameter:
-Somtimes we want pass expressions to a method, but expressions(like variable created with keyword def) are always evaluated even though not used in the method at all.
+Somtimes we want pass expressions to a method, but expressions (like variable created with keyword def) are evaluated when assigned to parameters of the method.
+In this scenario, expression would be evaluated even though not used in the method at all.
 Expression misuse will make program do extra work or cause unexpected side-effect.
+The aim of call-by-parameter is to avoid `def`s to be evaluated in parameters.
 ####example 3
 ```
 scala> def sayHi(name: String, exp_1: Unit, exp_2: Unit, exp_3: Unit){